oskartt/Smart-Home/README.md

 # Smart-Home
-Repository for the our IoT group:
+Repository for the our IoT group: \n
 Mehmet Ali Kurnaz
 Efe Demir
 Oskar Przybil